databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 - **SQL Logic Test**: A SQL logic test verifies SQL syntax and logic correctness using test cases, covering various scenarios.
 - **Performance Test**: A performance test validates performance impact of new features and optimizations.
 This helps prevent performance regressions.

 While these tests ensure functional correctness and stability during rapid development, they have limitations.
-Test SQL queries are mostly handwritten and simple, lacking complex queries seen in real-world scenarios.
-They have insufficient coverage of edge cases and exceptions.
+Handwritten SQL queries are often simplistic and lack coverage of complex real-world scenarios, edge cases, and exceptions.

 ## Introducing SQLsmith